Forest Lagoon in Iceland: Your Guide

 If you don't have a car, it's still easy to reach.
 You can catch the free Forest Lagoon bus, which picks up and drops off at the Hof Cultural Center in downtown Akureyri.
 Just remember to check the bus timetable before you set off.

-Alternatively, you can order a taxi from Akureyri or you can even cycle up to the spa.
+Alternatively, you can order a taxi from Akureyri or even cycle to the spa.

 How much does it cost to get into the Forest Lagoon?